 The reality, though, is that carbs are not the devil that wellness blogs have made them out to be.
 They’re the OG energizing fuel and a premium snack for your body and brain.

-We can all likely benefit from being moderate about our intake of refined carbs, however.
+However, we can all likely benefit from being moderate about our intake of refined carbs.

 Refined or “simple” carbohydrates